-Professional artists and local experts participate in lectures, classroom critiques, master classes and residency programs that engage students and encourage collaboration across disciplines.
+lectures, classroom critiqu master classes and resid programs that engage age rts participate nal artists and tudents and er ration a cal expe õ ollabo ofe

+Katie Auerswald ('21), Sophia Young ('23), and Aaron Mancus ('22) make Kogan Plaza their stage.

+HE

+H

+H

 CORCORAN SCHOLARS

-Each year, an exceptional group of first-year students are selected as Corcoran Scholars, joining a cohort of talented arts and design students.
+Each year, an exceptional group of firstyear students are selected as Corcoran Scholars, joining a cohort of talented arts and design students.
 They are supported in artistic pursuits while exploring a diversity of practices across disciplines, gaining a deeper understanding of the creative process in a greater cultural context.
 They explore our nation's most important museums, stages, libraries, centers for performing arts and art organizations.
 Corcoran Scholar awards are renewable for up to 10 consecutive semesters of undergraduate study.
 See corcoran.gwu.edu/scholars to apply!

+FAST FACTS

+FOUNDED IN 1878
-ARTS + DESIGN LIVING LEARNING COMMUNITY

-The Arts + Design Living Learning Community gives first-year students the option to participate in a creative, intellectual living environment that raises awareness of the power of the arts and design in their daily lives and the impact they have on our community.
+ARTS + DESIGN LIVING LEARNING COMMUNITY The Arts + Design Living Learning Community gives first-year students the option to participate in a creative, intellectual living environment that raises awareness of the power of the arts and design in their daily lives and the impact they have on our community.
 Students prepare to be leaders at GW and in local communities through formal and informal opportunities, special projects, discussions, and visits to local venues, exhibition spaces and other arts organizations.
 Admitted students simply indicate the living preference on their housing application.